kiaganz/Contact-Amsterdam-Internship/README.md

 The color image has given a clearly superior result and probably, also thanks to the difference nuances, it is possible to observe in the engrave, an exellent quality of the shadow and therefore of the depth.

-Setting for playwood:
+Setting for playwood 3mm:

-Engrave mode; Speed 60, Power 100, PPI 900
+Engrave mode; Speed 60, Power 100, PPI 900.

 ## PLOTTER (Expert Pro)